- Home

 Recreation Advisory Committee

-The purpose of the Recreation Advisory Committee is to make recommendations to the Community Services Director and Board of Selectmen regarding plans, policies, programs, and projects relating to parks, facilities, and recreational activities.
+The Recreation Advisory Committee serves in an advisory capacity to the Community Services Director and Town Council and makes recommendations regarding plans, policies, programs, and projects relating to parks, facilities, and recreational activities.

 -